-- An earned bachelor's degree from a regionally accredited university - An earned master's degree from a regionally accredited university with a minimum of a 3.0 GPA in all work leading to the degree - Academic capability to complete program requirements - Leadership potential - Opportunity to apply theory to leadership practice in an organization - A completed application with application fee - Official transcripts from degree-granting institutions for the bachelor's and master's degrees and all other coursework - An official copy of the GRE score or a Miller Analogies Test score.
-Scores are considered as part of the applicant's overall academic and professional background. - 2 letters of recommendation - A curriculum vitae or résumé - Writing sample.
+- An earned bachelor's degree from a regionally accredited university - An earned master's degree from a regionally accredited university with a minimum of a 3.0 GPA in all work leading to the degree - Academic capability to complete program requirements

+- Leadership potential - Opportunity to apply theory to leadership practice in an organization - A completed application with application fee - Official transcripts from degree-granting institutions for the bachelor's and master's degrees and all other coursework - An official copy of the GRE score or the Miller Analogies Test score.
+Scores must be within the recent 5 years and are considered as part of the applicant's overall academic and professional background. - Two letters of recommendation - · A curriculum vitae or résumé - Writing sample